Millyy/millyy.github.io/README.md

 # millyy.github.io
 My personal website!
-You can check it out at celiastokman.com The goal was to make a simple website for people interested in seeing things that I've done, mostly from internships and projects.
+You can check it out at https://www.celiastokman.com The goal was to make a simple website for people interested in seeing things that I've done, mostly from internships and projects.

 ## Latest Update
 Hosting has been moved to Firebase for added security!
 At the time of writing this, the SSL certificate is now processing.
-The safe address is https://portfolio-site-8d87b.firebaseapp.com/
+The safer address is https://portfolio-site-8d87b.firebaseapp.com/
 Yay, learning!

-New issue! www.celiastokman.com doesn't work!
+~~New issue! www.celiastokman.com doesn't work!
 Only celiastokman.com!
-Attempting to fix tonight with Firebase...
+Attempting to fix tonight with Firebase...~~ Fixed!

 ## Things I've learned
 - More JavaScript, HTML and CSS techniques